Business Environment Profiles - Australia

 Excise on tobacco products

 This report analyses the excise tax on tobacco products.
 This includes excise taxes and customs duties on roll-your-own tobacco.
-Individual cigarettes containing less than 0.8 grams of tobacco are taxed at a flat rate equal to the roll-your-own tax for a 0.8-gram cigarette.
-This means that smaller cigarettes are taxed more heavily.
+Individual cigarettes containing less than 0.8 grams of tobacco are taxed at a flat rate per stick.
+Roll-your-own tobacco is taxed per kilogram, using an equivalisation weight that is currently set at 0.7 grams per cigarette and will reduce to 0.6 grams per cigarette by 2026, according to Tobacco Australia.
 The tobacco tax is set at a dollar value rather than a percentage of the sale price.
 The data for this report is sourced from Tobacco in Australia and is measured in current dollars per kilogram of tobacco.

 We measure the upstream and downstream ramifications on thousands of industries so businesses can monitor their external operating environment.
 Explore membership options today.